seidelj/mht/README.md

 ##Manual Stata Install
 Download or clone this repository and make sure your current directory contains
-* mhtexp.ado -- this initializes the stata comand "listetal2015" for usage from the command line or .do file
+* mhtexp.ado -- this initializes the stata comand "mhtexp" for usage from the command line or .do file
 * lmhtexp.mlib -- the required mata functions that perform the computation
 * mhtexp.sthlp -- OPTIONAL but recommended.
 Usage: from stata command line
 ```